SamKerr/snake-game/README.md

 # ASCII Super Snake!

 ## Synopsis
-Fun snake game made in JavaFx with JDK 1.8
+Fun snake game made in JavaFX with JDK 1.8

 ## How to play
 Simply clone the repository with `git clone https://github.com/Haskool/ascii-super-snake-.com`